Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 "...Fair ‘nuff!"
 Garl was, apparently, the *opposite* of spiritual.

 "I figgered this shit out a while ago," Garl explained.
 "Maybe Gyotin did it sooner an’ he helps others figger it out sooner too, but I got there my way.
-I know he’s important ‘ta you, but… I don’t need him."
+I know he’s important ‘ta you, but...
+I don’t need him."

 "Fair ‘nuff," Daar repeated, more comfortably.

-"So, uh… are we gonna blow that thing while my eyes still work enough to see the flash?"
+"So, uh... are we gonna blow that thing while my eyes still work enough to see the flash?"

 "The *Destroying Fury* is in orbit right now, with a double pawful of RFGs just ready to go.
 An’ I maybe abused my authority just a teeny bit and had ‘em hook it up to a Big Shiny Button, which I just so happened to bring down here with me.
 Wanna do the honors?"